-Mr. Enriquez, E., CPG, has over 30 years of professional experience as geologist, both as an employee and a consulting geologist and has contributed to numerous mineral resource projects, including silver, gold and polymetallic resources throughout Mexico past fifteen years.
+Erme Enriquez, CPG, has over 30 years of professional experience as geologist, both as an employee and a consulting geologist and has contributed to numerous mineral resource projects, including silver, gold and polymetallic resources throughout Mexico past fifteen years.
 Mr. Enriquez is responsible for the full content of this report.

-As Qualified Person Mr. Enriquez conducted an on-site inspection of the San Martín property during June 12 to 15, 2018.
+As Qualified Person, Mr. Enriquez conducted an on-site inspection of the San Martín property during October 14 to 15, 2019.
 While on site, Mr. Enriquez reviewed SIM's current operating procedures and associated drilling, logging, sampling, quality assurance and quality control (QA/QC), grade control, and mine planning (short, medium, and long term) procedures, also inspected the laboratories at the San Martín facilities as well as the underground operations and plant.

-Mr. Enriquez met with the general mine manager and all personnel of the geology department to review the geologic understanding, sampling methods and types, modeling (resources, reserves, and grade control), prior to inspecting the procedures in the mine and office for collecting and handling the data.
+Mr. Enriquez met with Mr. Martin Aguilar, who is the general mine manager and all personnel of the geology department to review the geologic understanding, sampling methods and types, modeling (resources, reserves, and grade control), prior to inspecting the procedures in the mine and office for collecting and handling the data.
 Once the geology department processes were reviewed, Mr. Enriquez discussed with the mine planning and survey department the process for short, medium, and long-term mine planning.
 Reconciliation was discussed with both departments and the plant supervisors.
 The assay laboratory was toured, and the procedures were reviewed with the laboratory superintendent.